ZainabImadulla/closetly/README.md

 ## Built With

 - **React.js**
-   the framework used for front-end development
+  A JavaScript library used for building the front-end of the application.

+- **TailwindCSS**
-- TailwindCSS -> CSS framework used for styling
+  A CSS framework used for styling the application's front-end.

-- DaisyUI -> Component Library for TailwindCSS
-- MySQL -> Database Managment System
+- **DaisyUI**
+  A component library for TailwindCSS that offers pre-designed UI components.
+This helped to streamline the process of creating an aesthetically pleasing application.

+- **MySQL**
+  A relational database management system used for storing and managing application data.
+MySQL handled data persistence and retrieval for the project.

+- **FastAPI**
-- FastAPI -> Web framework used to build api used for classyfing user's image.
+  A modern web framework used to build the API responsible for classifying user images.

+- **Amazon AWS**
-- AmazonAWS -> Used to create an elastic web container that deployed the api created for classying image.
+  Used to create and manage an Elastic Container Service (ECS) to deploy the FastAPI application.

+- **TensorFlow**
-- Tensorflow -> Library used for creating machine learning model.
+  The library used for creating and training the image classification model.

-- Keras -> Used Keras's categorical api to design a neural network, train and then test.
+- **Keras**
+  Utilized Keras’s categorical API to design, train, and test a neural network model.

+- **Docker**
-- Docker -> Used to containerize and then deploy the machine learning api to amazon aws
+  Used to containerize the machine learning API and deploy it to Amazon AWS.

+- **Axios**
-- Axios -> Used to make queries to MySQL database and machine learning api
+  Used for making HTTP queries to the MySQL database and interacting with the machine learning API.

+- **Express**
-- Express -> Used to handle http requests to the MySQL database
+  A web framework used for handling HTTP requests to the MySQL database.

+- **Node.js**
-- Node.js -> Used while creating the backend of the application
+  The runtime environment used to build the backend of the application.

 ## Authors
 Zainab Imadulla - Computer Science student at Northeastern University